 As you may have guessed from the emphasis on creative writing in these classes, I am a fan of role-playing.
 After all, in a story you can be anyone... or anything.
-This cartoon shows why this is a very valuable life skill to master! :-)
+This cartoon shows why this is a very valuable life skill to master!
+The cartoon is about playing Dungeons and Dragons, but I think it works just as well if you readabout dragons too!

 "Patient care is more than just healing -- it's building a connection that encompasses mind, body and soul.
 If you could stand in someone else's shoes . . . hear what they hear.
 See what they see.
 Feel what they feel.
 Would you treat them differently?"